MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 The total queries data is provided in four pie charts:

-- **Total Queries by user action** - Compares the number of queries with no-result with the number of queries where a user clicked on a result or performed no action (abandoned).
+- **Total Queries by user action** - Compares the number of queries with no results with the number of queries where a user clicked on a result or performed no action (abandoned).
-- **Total queries by country** - Compares search queries by users in different countries based on a user’s “country” Azure Active Directory attribute.
+- **Total queries by country** - Compares search queries by users in different countries based on a user’s **country** Azure Active Directory attribute.
 - **Total queries by occupation** - Compares the number of search queries by users in different occupations.
 - **Total queries by department or division** – Compares the number of search queries by users in different departments or divisions in your organization.

-Each pie charts shows the top five values, and the remaining values are summarized in the **Others** category.
+Each pie chart shows the top five values, and the remaining values are summarized in the **Others** category.
 You can click the **Download report** link to download the report as an Excel file and see more details.

 ## Filters